WilliamUW/MonaChat-VR/README.md

 # MonaChat VR

+Bringing blockchain assets to life!
+Chat and interact with all your favorite digital assets. 🧤

 Used Mona Unity SDK to:
 1. Connect wallet to Unity app in VR setting
 2. Authorize wallet